 Carbohydrate consumption must begin as soon as the stage does.

 As the body relies on glucose for energy during hard exercise, a high proportion of the calories consumed by riders come from carbohydrate — around 70 per cent, or 1,100g a day for a 70kg rider, according to Emma Barraclough, senior sports nutritionist at SiS.

 “Carbohydrate is needed for high-intensity efforts, such as breakaways and tough climbs,” explains Barraclough.

-Swallowed in bars, gels and stirred into drinks, riders consume around 250 calories or 60g of carbohydrate per hour.
+Swallowed in energy bars, gels and energy drinks, riders consume around 250 calories or 60g of carbohydrate per hour.
 “Riders take in energy little and often — 36g of carbohydrate from their drink every hour with a gel or bar every 30 minutes as well,” says Barraclough.

 During the longest stages, carbohydrate intake can jump to 80 or 90g per hour — but the key is to start early.
 “If riders don’t fuel and drink properly, they will not be in contention when it comes to the critical part and finale of a stage,” says Pete Slater, co-founder of OTE Sports.

 “Riders start taking drink, food and gels on board as soon as they get going.”